Sweden’s PM issues warning to all nationals abroad after Brussels terror attack

 A major manhunt was launched, with the perpetrator eventually tracked down to a cafe in Schaerbeek, after a witness recognised him and contacted the police.

-He was shot and later died of his injuries, with the interior minister Annelies Verlinden posting on X, formerly Twitter, that “the perpetrator of the terrorist attack in Brussels has been identified and has died.”
+He was shot and later died of his injuries, with the interior minister Annelies Verlinden posting on Twitter/X, that “The perpetrator of the terrorist attack in Brussels has been identified and has died.”

-The gunman, who named himself in a video as Abdesalem Al Guilani, is believed to be a Tunisian man who was in Belgium illegally, after his asylum application was rejected in 2020.
+The gunman, who named himself in a video as Abdesalem Lassoued, is believed to be a Tunisian man who was in Belgium illegally after his asylum application was rejected in 2020.

-He posted a video online saying he had killed people in the name of God, with the Belgian prosecutor’s office stating their belief he was inspired by the Islamic State group.
+He posted a video online saying he had killed people in the name of God, with the Belgian prosecutor’s office stating their belief he was inspired by Isis.

 While they initially said there did not appear to be any links between the attack and the Israel-Gaza war, they later said they could not exclude that possibility.